ProFatXuanAll/language-model-playground/doc/source/glossary.rst

   EOS
   EOS token
   EOS tokens
-  end-of-sentence
+  end-of-sequence
-  end-of-sentence token
+  end-of-sequence token
-  end-of-sentence tokens
+  end-of-sequence tokens
-    **EOS** token is a :term:`special token` which represent the end of a sentence.
+    **EOS** token is a :term:`special token` which represent the end of a sequence.
-    More generally, EOS token represent the end of a given text passage.
+    In this project, EOS token represent the end of a given text passage.
     EOS token is the prediction target of the last input token of a :term:`language model`.
     In this project, any tokens that follows EOS token can only be :term:`PAD` tokens, and language models are not :term:`trained` to produced meaningful output when seeing EOS tokens and PAD tokens.